Control (linguistics): Non-obligatory or optional control

 In one sense, control is obligatory in these sentences because the arguments of the present participles singing, understanding, and holding are clearly controlled by the matrix subjects.
 In another sense, however, control is non-obligatory (or optional) because there is no control predicate present that necessitates that control occur.
 General contextual factors are determining which expression is understood as the controller.
 The controller is the subject in these sentences because the subject establishes point of view.

+Some researchers have begun to use the term "obligatory control" to just mean that there is a grammatical dependency between the controlled subject and its controller, even if that dependency is not strictly required.
+"Non-obligatory control", on the other hand, may be used just to mean that there is no grammatical dependency involved.
+Both "obligatory control" and "non-obligatory control" can be present in a single sentence.
+The following example can either mean that the pool had been in the hot sun all day (so it was nice and warm), in which case there would be a syntactic dependency between "the pool" and "being".
+Or it can mean that the speaker was in the hot sun all day (so the pool is nice and cool), in which case there would be no grammatical dependency between "being" and the understood controller (the speaker).
+In such non-obligatory control sentences, it appears that the understood controller needs to be either a perspective holder in the discourse or an established topic.The pool was the perfect temperature after being in the hot sun all day.

 Arbitrary control

 Arbitrary control occurs when the controller is understood to be anybody in general, e.g.